sammigachuhi/my_django/docs/02-github.md

  create mode 100644 sanitation/sanitation/wsgi.py
  ```

  4. `git branch -M main` - set the branch to use.
 We specify `main` branch.
-We don't want the default of `master` as it may bring bad connotations to some.

  5. `git remote add origin https://github.com/sammigachuhi/my_django.git` - specify the specific online repository we will push to.
 Remember the repository we created on Github?
-It's https will be specified here.
+It's https link should be added after the word `origin`.

  6. `git push -u origin main` - push our local repository to the remote (online) repository.